AntczakEI/stellarliftapp/_posts/2026-05-18-what-muscles-does-muay-thai-work.md

 ## Sources and further reading

-The original muscle-group structure of this article was retained, while claims about striking mechanics and training transfer were updated using biomechanical and combat-sport research.
+The muscle-group descriptions and claims about striking mechanics and training transfer in this guide are informed by biomechanical and combat-sport research.

 * Gavagan CJ, Sayers MGL. **A Biomechanical Analysis of the Roundhouse Kicking Technique of Expert Practitioners: A Comparison Between the Martial Arts Disciplines of Muay Thai, Karate, and Taekwondo.** PLOS ONE.
 2017;12(8):e0182645.
 PMID: 28841670.
 DOI: 10.1371/journal.pone.0182645.